victoranolu/AltSchool-Cloud-Engineering-Exercises/Exercise02/Linux Command list.md

 In this exercise, I was instructed to find other Linux commands and how they are used or more sepcifically how it functions in the Linux environment.
 Here are a few of such commands ranging from user management to network management and some process management commands;

 # Ps
-Ps can take a look at processes a current shell session is running.
+`Ps` can take a look at processes a current shell session is running.
 It prints useful information about the programs you're running.
-Processes like PID, time, command name etc. <br>
+Processes like PID, time, command name etc.
-<code>Ps</code><br>

 ![Ps screenshoot on Linux Ubuntu terminal](/AltSchool-Cloud-Engineering-Exercises/Exercise02/Screenshot%20(15).png "screenshot of ps code showing the PID, Time, CMD")

 # Ping